m3ti404/m3ti404.github.io/_tabs/about.md

 ---

 # Me
-### Mehdi Vahabi
+## Mehdi Vahabi
 I'm a bug bounty hunter and penetration tester.
 I started as a penetration tester but continued to work as a bug bounty hunter.
 I'm still a newbie but i am constantly trying to get better and better.
 ### My hobbies:
-1. Python | I enjoy scripting tools that helps me find vulneribilities faster in Python.
+1. Python.
+I enjoy scripting tools that helps me find vulneribilities faster in Python.
-2. C/C++ | The first programming language i learned, was C, And i love coding C to create applications as a fun project.
+2. C/C++.
+The first programming language i learned, was C, And i love coding C to create applications as a fun project.
-3. Game Hacking, Malware analysis and Reverse engineering | I'm kinda new in these but i'm really passionate about them.
+3. Game Hacking, Malware analysis and Reverse engineering.
+I'm kinda new in these but i'm really passionate about them.
-4. Game Development | Since i was a child, i dreamed of creating my own video games.
+4. Game Development.
+Since i was a child, i dreamed of creating my own video games.
 I still remember playing the first time i played Street Fighter II on my Sega Genesis and i asked myself "Will i ever create my own game like this?"
-5. AI | I'm new into this but i found it fun so i started learning about it.
+5. AI.
+I'm new into this but i found it fun so i started learning about it.
 I know it might be a bit tought...
 But i'm sure i can learn it.
 ### My skills:
 1. OWASP Top 10
 2. Network+